Indigenous movements in the Americas

-Indigenous people under the nation-state have experienced exclusion and dispossession.
-With the rise in globalization, material advantages for indigenous populations have diminished.
-At times, national governments have negotiated natural resources without taking into account whether or not these resources exist on indigenous lands.
-In this sense for many indigenous populations, the effects of globalization mirror the effects of the conquest in the mid 16th century.
+Due to the world's heavy reliance on oil, resource-heavy countries that had been traditionally agrarian have worked to convert themselves into export sectors in order to participate in global markets.
+Indigenous people under the nation-state have experienced exclusion and dispossession when the state has negotiated the exploitation of natural resources without taking into account whether or not these resources serve Indigenous peoples.
+In this sense for many Indigenous populations, the effects of marketization mirror the effects of European conquest in the mid-16th century.

-In response, indigenous political movements have emerged in various countries in North and South America.
-These movements share similarities.
-Many seek specific rights for indigenous populations.
-These rights include the right to self-determination and the right to preserve their culture and heritage.
-Aims differ.
-One of the main differences is the way in which they organize themselves to meet their objectives.
-There have been movements in Latin America to unite indigenous populations separated by national borders.
+In response, Indigenous political movements have emerged in various countries in North and South America that both seek the right to self-determination and the right to preserve their culture and heritage.
+One of the ways that these groups organize themselves is by uniting across borders meet similar objectives.
 The following are examples of groups that have organized in order to be heard on a transnational level.
-These movements call for indigenous rights to become a universal right to be acknowledged by all countries with indigenous populations.
+These movements call for Indigenous rights to become a universal right to be acknowledged by all countries with Indigenous populations.

 Transnational organizations

 Coordinator of Indigenous Organizations of the Amazon River Basin (COICA)

-This organization coordinates the following nine national Amazonian indigenous organizations:
+This organization coordinates the following nine national Amazonian Indigenous organizations: